mumanchu/MY9221LedBar/README.md

 This code uses fast digital I/O provided by mumanchu's 'Optimized GPIO' library which you can get here: \
 https://github.com/mumanchu/OptimizedGPIO \
 This is up to 3 times faster than using the standard `digitalWrite()` methods.
-Using optimised GPIO on a 72MHz processor it takes 360us to update one display.
-Using the standard `digitalWrite()` it takes 880us.
+Using optimised GPIO on a 72MHz processor it takes 460us to update two cascaded displays.
+Using the standard `digitalWrite()` it takes 1600us.

 > [!WARNING]
 > The module runs on 3.3V or 5V.
 If using a 3.3V module you must connect the VCC pin to 3.3V, NOT TO 5V! \